jinwwo/Dacon-Financial-RAG/README.md

 # Features
 ### parsing.py
 1. The existing parsing library simply reads documents, so it cannot utilize the table information from the data.
-Therefore, Camelot is used to convert the data into Markdown format, and text extraction is done via pdfplumber.
+Therefore, Camelot is used to convert the tables into Markdown format, and text extraction is done via pdfplumber.
 2. Some documents in the dataset had a 2-column (2 up layout) format.
 To handle this, an algorithm was implemented to parse the document from the top left to the bottom right.

 ### utils.py